Tsleil-Waututh First Nation

-The Tsleil-Waututh Nation (səlilwətaɬ, /hur/), formerly known as the Burrard Indian Band or Burrard Inlet Indian Band, is a First Nations band government in the Canadian province of British Columbia.
-The Tsleil-Waututh Nation ("TWN") are Coast Salish peoples who speak hən̓q̓əmin̓əm̓, the Downriver dialect of the Halkomelem language, and are closely related to but politically and culturally separate from the nearby nations of the Sḵwx̱wú7mesh (Squamish) and xʷməθkʷəy̓əm (Musqueam), with whose traditional territories some claims overlap.
+Tsleil-Waututh Nation (səlilwətaɬ, /hur/), formerly known as the Burrard Indian Band or Burrard Inlet Indian Band, is a First Nations band government in the Canadian province of British Columbia.
+Tsleil-Waututh Nation ("TWN") are Coast Salish peoples who speak hən̓q̓əmin̓əm̓, the Downriver dialect of the Halkomelem language, and are closely related to but politically and culturally separate from the nearby nations of the Sḵwx̱wú7mesh (Squamish) and xʷməθkʷəy̓əm (Musqueam), with whose traditional territories some claims overlap.

-The TWN is a member government of the Naut'sa mawt Tribal Council, which includes other governments on the upper Sunshine Coast, southeastern Vancouver Island and the Tsawwassen band on the other side of the Vancouver metropolis from the Tsleil-Waututh.
+TWN is a member government of the Naut'sa mawt Tribal Council, which includes other governments on the upper Sunshine Coast, southeastern Vancouver Island and the Tsawwassen band on the other side of the Vancouver metropolis from the Tsleil-Waututh.
 There are almost 600 members with 287 living on the reserve as of January 2018.

-According to the 2011 National Community Well-Being Index, Burrard Inlet 3 is considered the most prosperous First Nation community in Canada.
+According to the 2011 National Community Well-Being Index, Burrard Inlet 3 is considered the second (after Bigstone Cree Nation - Desmarais) most prosperous First Nation community in Canada.

 Notable members

-The most famous member of the TWN was Chief Dan George, an actor and native rights advocate best known for his role as Old Lodge Skins in Little Big Man, The Outlaw Josey Wales and for another role as Old Antoine in the Canadian Broadcasting Corporation television series Cariboo Country (based on books by Paul St. Pierre).
+The most famous member of TWN was Chief Dan George, an actor and native rights advocate best known for his role as Old Lodge Skins in Little Big Man, The Outlaw Josey Wales and for another role as Old Antoine in the Canadian Broadcasting Corporation television series Cariboo Country (based on books by Paul St. Pierre).
 His descendants still figure prominently in TWN government and culture.
 The TWN is also known for its war canoe racing team, The Burrard Canoe Club.

 Hereditary Chief John L. George was the longest serving elected Chief and founding member of the Union of BC Indian Chiefs, formed in 1969 against the Liberal 'White Paper' Policy that would end Indian status.
 He was a strong advocate and protector of TWN Aboriginal Rights and Title.
 Leonard H. George was elected Chief and created the TWN Takaya Developments and began the partnerships that have brought much real estate development to TWN.
 Leonard also brought TWN into the BC Treaty Process and was a strong voice for the TWN.
 As well, he is the son of Dan George and was a successful actor as well as a politician.

-The TWN operates an ocean-going canoe tour/experience known as Takaya Tours.
+TWN operates an ocean-going canoe tour/experience known as Takaya Tours.

 Reserves

-Indian Reserves under the administration of the Tsleil-Waututh Nation are:
+Indian Reserves under the administration of Tsleil-Waututh Nation are: